wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/3-exercise-understand-throttling-in-microsoft-graph.md

 ```shell
 dotnet run
 ```

+> [!TIP]
+> The console app may take a one or two minutes to complete the process of authenticating and obtaining an access token from Azure AD and issuing the requests to Microsoft Graph.

 After entering the username and password of a user, you will see the results written to the console: